f90/Wave-U-Net/README.md

 ## Run pretrained models

-For a quick demo on an example song with our pretrained vocal separation model, one can simply execute
+For a quick demo on an example song with our pre-trained best vocal separation model (M5-HighSR), one can simply execute

-`` python Predict.py with cfg.baseline_stereo ``
+`` python Predict.py with cfg.full_44KHz ``

 to separate the song "Mallory" included in this repository's ``audio_examples`` subfolder into vocals and accompaniment.
 The output will be saved next to the input file.

 To apply our pretrained model to any of your own songs, simply point to its audio file path using the ``input_path`` parameter:

-`` python Predict.py with cfg.baseline_stereo input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3"``
+`` python Predict.py with cfg.full_44KHz input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3"``

 If you want to save the predictions to a custom folder instead of where the input song is, just add the ``output_path`` parameter:

-`` python Predict.py with cfg.baseline_stereo input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``
+`` python Predict.py with cfg.full_44KHz input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``

-If you want to use other pre-trained models we provide or your own ones, point to the location of the Tensorflow checkpoint file using the ``model_path`` parameter, making sure that the model configuration (here: ``full_multi_instrument``) matches with the model saved in the checkpoint.
+If you want to use other pre-trained models we provide (such as our multi-instrument separator) or your own ones, point to the location of the Tensorflow checkpoint file using the ``model_path`` parameter, making sure that the model configuration (here: ``full_multi_instrument``) matches with the model saved in the checkpoint.
 As an example for our pre-packaged multi-instrument model:

 `` python Predict.py with cfg.full_multi_instrument model_path="checkpoints/full_multi_instrument/full_multi_instrument-134067" input_path="/mnt/medien/Daniel/Music/Dark Passion Play/Nightwish - Bye Bye Beautiful.mp3" output_path="/home/daniel" ``